Base11Studios/base11site/_posts/2023-03-23-pretty-swiftui-line-charts.md

 ![basic line chart with 14 points](/images/swift-charts/line-chart-2a.png)

 Technically, all the data has been charted, but visually we aren't differentiating between the type of data supplied to the `Chart`.
-Let's do that next.
+I think we should do that next.

 ### Add a Modifier